Ball pythons are notoriously picky eaters, and there are several reasons why one would suddenly refuse food.

 Some of these injuries are even life-threatening if the snake’s head or eyes become damaged.

-Another issue with feeding live prey is it’s often extremely stressful for the snake to eat.
+Another issue with live feeding is it’s often extremely stressful for the snake to eat.

-Since ball pythons are sensitive to stress, it’s best to stick to frozen prey to make mealtimes go as smoothly as possible.
+Since ball pythons are sensitive to stress, it’s best to stick to pre killed prey to make mealtimes go as smoothly as possible.

 Shedding In Ball Pythons

-If your ball python is currently shedding, it is common for them to refuse to eat temporarily.
+If your ball python is currently shedding, it is common for them to stop eating temporarily.

 Amazingly, these snakes are capable of going many months or even up to a year in some cases without food, so it isn’t too unusual for them to stop eating for a few days or even weeks at a time if they are experiencing a difficult shed.